Bee Sting Cake

 This cake looks fancy, but the recipe is easy to make and perfect for new and seasoned bakers.
 If you want an easy recipe to impress your friends and family, this cake is for you.

-Why This Easy Bee Sting Cake Recipe Works
+Easy Bee Sting Cake Recipe Highlights

-TIME - Hands-on time for this cake is less than 20 minutes.
+- TIME – Hands-on time for this cake is less than 20 minutes.

-GERMAN CLASSIC - Bee Sting is one of the most popular cakes in Germany.
-You'll find it in almost every bakery.
+- GERMAN CLASSIC – Bee Sting is one of the most popular cakes in Germany.
+You’ll find it in almost every bakery.
 This recipe shows you how to bring a little piece of Germany into your home.

 For a printable detailed ingredient list, please check the recipe card below.